JonMirzoDev/realworld-react-nest-fullstack/README.md

 # ![Conduit Social Blogging App](logo.png)

-> ### React + TypeScript (frontend) with planned Gin (backend) in Go codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.
+> ### React + TypeScript (frontend) with planned Nest.js (backend) codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld) spec and API.

 ### [Demo](https://demo.realworld.io/)&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld](https://github.com/gothinkster/realworld)

-This codebase was created to demonstrate a fully fledged fullstack application built with **React** for the frontend and planning to implement **Gin** for the backend in Go, including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged fullstack application built with **React** for the frontend and planning to implement **Nest.js** for the backend, including CRUD operations, authentication, routing, pagination, and more.

-I've gone to great lengths to adhere to the **React** and **Gin** community style guides & best practices.
+I've gone to great lengths to adhere to the **React** and **Nest.js** community style guides & best practices.

 For more information on how this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.